KITcii/smart-contract-dev-support/README.md

   * [Overflow Pattern](Idioms/Overflow%20Pattern/README.md)
   * [Token Pattern](Idioms/Token%20Pattern/README.md)

-# Structure of the Software Design Patterns
+# Structure of Software Design Patterns

 To make smart contract developers aware of the peculiarities of smart contracts and how to deal with these peculiarities, we present several software design patterns.
 The software design patterns comprise three levels of abstractions: